uclalawcovid19behindbars/covid19_behind_bars_scrapers/README.md

 # run the post run Rscript
 Rscript ./production/post_run.R

-# check the differnces between the new data and the old google sheet
+# check the differences between the new data and the old google sheet
 # if things looks good then commit all changes

 # commit changes in data repo